NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

     Default: 1 second
 ```

-See the `README` in the `perf-stack` example for details.
+See the `README` in the [examples.ncs/scaling-performance/perf-stack](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-stack) example for details.
 For even more details, see the steps in the `showcase` script.

 Stop NSO and the netsim devices: